 The A.S.
-Queer Commission shall serve as an educational and advocacy forum for Lesbian, Gay, Bisexual, and Transgender (LGBT), Queer, Intersex, and Asexual (LGBTQI) students' rights, with a commitment to representing and improving the status of LGBTQI students on campus and in the community.
+Oueer Commission shall serve as an educational and advocacy forum for Lesbian, Gay, Bisexual, and Transgender (LGBT), Queer, and Intersex (LGBTQI) student's rights, with a commitment to representing and improving the status of LGBTQI students on campus and in the community.
 The A.S.
-Queer Commission a diverse group of members that provides education, funding, and advocacy for the queer community at UCSB and also the Tri-County areas.
+Queer Commission is working toward becoming a diverse group of members that increases awareness, educates, elicits appreciation, and offers insights towards the queer community at UCSB and also the Tri-County areas.
 The Commission will also work together with other campus and community groups to overcome problems such as homophobia, heterosexism, transphobia, biphobia, hate incidents/crimes and other forms of oppression.